 When Managed Makes Sense

-Standard search and retrieval where you do not want to run your own search infrastructure.
+- Standard search and retrieval where you do not want to run your own search infrastructure.

-Tool credentials that should not live in application repositories.
+- Tool credentials that should not live in application repositories.

-Practical Migration Path
+Migration Path

 Swarms to Keep an Eye On

-This article covers the single-agent loop: one context window, local or managed tools, serial hops.
-That is the right foundation for most production chat agents.
-When tasks decompose into parallel research lanes, or when you need orchestrator-worker topologies and peer handoffs between specialists, you are entering multi-agent territory with different cost structures and failure modes.
+This covers the single-agent loop: one context window, serial hops.
+When tasks decompose into parallel research lanes, or you need orchestrator-worker topologies and peer handoffs, you are in multi-agent territory with different cost structures and failure modes.
+For the full evolution map - single-shot LLM through ReAct loop, agent stack, orchestrator swarms, and a 2026 watchlist - read the companion piece:

-Draw your loop on paper with numbered hops and the goal gate labelled.
+- Draw your loop on paper with numbered hops and the goal gate labelled.
 If you cannot draw it, your production agent is opaque.

 Managed execution shrinks code; it does not shrink accountability.
 The chat looks the same to the user either way.
-What changes is whether you can see the loops between their question and the assistant's answer - and whether you find out about failures before or after they do.
+What changes is whether you can see the loops between their question and the answer - and whether you find out about failures before or after they do.